-He relates to us the story of Ajatasatru – The Story of who we really are:
+He relates to us the wonderful, true story of Ajatasatru – The Story of who we really are:

 “As I carefully reflect, I see that the inconceivable Universal Vow is indeed a great vessel bearing us across the ocean difficult to cross and that the Unhindered Light is the Sun of wisdom dispersing the darkness of our ignorance.